 You are more likely to have hyperthyroidism if you have a family history of thyroid disease, recent pregnancy, are above the age of 60, female gender, or experience other health conditions such as anemia, diabetes, or adrenal insufficiency.
 Symptoms of hyperthyroidism usually relate to increased metabolism and may include tremors, nervousness or irritability, fast heart rate, fatigue, heat intolerance, increased bowel movements, increased sweating, difficulty concentrating, or unintentional weight loss.
 In some cases, symptoms may be mild.
 If left untreated, hyperthyroidism can cause serious problems with the heart, bones, muscles, menstrual cycle, and fertility.

 Thyroid disorders are diagnosed with a thorough medical history, physical exam and specialized blood tests to measure levels of thyroid hormones.
 Other constructs we will examine include inflammation, intestine health, food sensitivities, immune function, and your body’s ability to detoxify pollutants from the environment that are known to contribute to thyroid disease.
 Conditions of the thyroid can be addressed methodically through identification of other bodily systems interacting with the thyroid and use of an appropriate diet, lifestyle modifications and supplements to achieve superior results towards heath.

-If you would like to treat the problem at its source with a functional medicine approach, call for an initial consultation today. (link to new patient page)
+If you would like to treat the problem at its source with a functional medicine approach, schedule an initial consultation today.

 “Hypothyroidism.”
 National Institute of Diabetes and Digestive and Kidney Diseases.
 U.S. Department of Health and Human Services.
 August 2016.